ultraflame4/WebDevCreate/README.md

 # WebDevCreate
-A free website builder made by a (noob) developer for the (noob) developer
+A free drag and drop website builder made by a (noob) developer for the (noob) developer